List of Marvel Comics characters: D: Doctor Midas

-Doctor Midas is a character appearing in American comic books published by Marvel Comics.

-Doctor Midas is an unnamed pirate who exposed himself to cosmic radiation, gaining the ability to turn anything to gold.
-He founds the Midas Foundation and has a daughter named Oublliette Midas who took on the name Exterminatrix.
+Doctor Midas is a pirate who exposed himself to cosmic radiation, gaining the ability to turn anything to gold.
+He founds the Midas Foundation and has an adoptive daughter named Oublliette Midas who took on the name Exterminatrix.

 Midas later exposes himself to further cosmic radiation and gains the powers of the Fantastic Four as well as cosmic awareness, mind control, regeneration, and telepathy.
 He briefly adopts the codename Cosmic Man.
 Noh-Varr defeats Cosmic Man and sends him into the Dark Dimension.

-During the "Original Sin" storyline, Midas escapes from the Dark Dimension and reunites with Exterminatrix.
+In the storyline "Original Sin", Midas escapes from the Dark Dimension and reunites with Exterminatrix.
 They accompany Orb in going to the Blue Area of the Moon to steal one of Uatu's eyes.
 When confronted by Nick Fury, Doctor Midas is forced to absorb all of the eye's abilities and dies after being overloaded.

-During the "A.X.E.: Judgment Day" storyline, it is revealed that Exterminatrix is Midas' adoptive daughter and is not biologically related to him.

-Doctor Pussycat

-Doctor Pussycat is an anthropomorphic cat and animal version of Doctor Octopus.

 Doctor Sun

 Doctor Sun is a character appearing in Marvel Comics.
 The character first appeared in Tomb of Dracula #16 (January 1974), created by Marv Wolfman and Gene Colan.
 The character dies in Fantastic Four #217 (April 1980).